ynigoreyes/devsight/content/blog/react-at-its-finest/index.md

 description: "Why I chose React as my front end library of choice"
 ---

-> Hey man, so i keep hearing about this library called React.
+> Hey man, so I keep hearing about this library called React.
 What can you tell me about?

 If you are more of a docs kinda gal/guy, here is the [GitHub Repo](https://github.com/facebook/react) for it.
 Otherwise, let me tell you a story about React and why I started using it